3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/express/express-views-handlebars.md

 ## Setting up our app to use Handlebars

-For this lesson, we are gonna build on to the `hello-express` app from this afternoon.
+For this lesson, we are going to build on the `hello-express` app from yesterday afternoon.
 Watch me walk through the following steps below.
 Then you will have time to practice them yourself.
-I suggest you keep your `nodemon` server running in one tab, and open a 2nd tab for commands.
+I suggest that you keep your `nodemon` server running in one tab, and open a 2nd tab for commands.

 1. To install handlebars into our node application enter the following in the terminal: